peidevs/Event_Resources/PendingMeetUps.md

 * cat-herder is TBD
 * speaker 1: Jim Murphy on AWS or DevOps (confirmed)
-* speaker 2: Ross Evans on machine learning (not confirmed)
+* speaker 2: Ross Evans on machine learning (confirmed)

 #### Misc